TapwaveZodiac/novelaiUKB/docs/index.md

 #  **🔰 [Starting your First Story in NovelAI](Starting-your-first-story-in-NovelAI)**

-A qsuick crash course on all the general use techniques you may have heard of.
+A quick crash course on all the general use techniques you may have heard of.

 ## **🔠 [Glossary](Glossary)**